reisraff/phulp/README.md

 Available plugins you can find in the plugin section over the [Phulp Page](https://reisraff.github.io/phulp).

-To make your plugin available in the Phulp plugin page, just tag your project in the composer.json with the tag "phulpplugin", and don't forget to let a cool composer.json description.
+To make your plugin available in the Phulp plugin page, add the keyword "phulpplugin" in your composer.json file of your project, and don't forget to let a cool composer.json description.

+And tag your github project with the tags ["phulpplugin"](https://github.com/topics/phulpplugin), and ["phulp"](https://github.com/topics/phulp), to be searchable on github.

 #### Usage